 Closed Comedones Treatment

+If you’re wondering how to get rid of closed comedones, look no further!
 The best treatment for closed comedones is exfoliation with chemical exfoliants or a gentle physical exfoliant but they can also respond to other treatments like antibiotics, benzoyl peroxide and using non-comedogenic products.
-Here are some products and tips on how to prevent comedonal acne.
+Here are some of the best tips and best products for closed comedones.

 If you struggle with comedones, a good retinol or retinoid will be your best bet.
 The biggest contributor to comedones is dead skin cells getting trapped in the pores and the best way to fix that is retinoids.

 Retinoids, like retinol, retin-a or tretinoin speed up cell turnover to prevent dead skin from sticking around and clogging pores.